ITmaze/articles/Invisible Idenrity Theft.md

 What happens to your data when your service provider uses a third-party to manage their service?
 For example, consider what information your accountant shares with their online accounting service when they lodge your tax return on your behalf.

 Much is being made about data breaches and identity theft.
 Examples like Optus, Medibank, AHM and Woolworths have graced the headlines in the past month.
-No doubt more will emerge and likely there will be an ongoing breathless reporting by the tabloid media of scams and mayhem, perceived or actual that befell some or other hapless victim.
+No doubt more will emerge and likely there will be ongoing breathless reporting by the tabloid media of scams and mayhem, perceived or actual that befell some or other hapless victim.

 What’s less obvious is that data theft can happen outside your field of view, without your intervention, without any chance for you to mitigate before it happens.
-It’s an invisible problem that is only going to get worse and until it’s recognised as a substantial issue that our society needs to properly consider.
+It’s an invisible problem that is only going to get worse until it’s recognised as a substantial issue that our society needs to properly consider.

 In my line-up of data breaches, two recent names were missing, Telstra and National Australia Bank.
 Their systems weren’t compromised, but a third-party rewards service, Pegasus, which provides rewards programs for businesses was hit.
 This kind of data breach is much harder to detect and mitigate, since you as the end user have no input into the choices made by the organisation using that third-party service.